aynakeya/SongRecogn/README.md

 ## Setup
 Make sure you install all dependency in the requirements.txt

-Change the sqlalchemy url in srModule/Config to your own database.
+**Change Config: Change the sqlalchemy url in srModule/Config to your own database.**

 Create tables by using createDatabase.py